RavulaSuryaPrakash/RavulaSuryaPrakash/README.md

 - 👋 Hi, I’m.... @RavulaSuryaPrakash
 - 👀 I’m interested in....
 Developing new things
 - 🌱 I’m currently learning...
-Core Software Engineering like Distributed System and Enterprise Software Platforms.
+Software Engineering like Distributed System and Enterprise Software Platforms.
 - 💞️ I’m looking to collaborate on...
 Software Engineering!
 - 📫 How to reach me ... suryaprakashravula2000@gmail.com